Skip to main content Skip to footer

 A final thanks goes to the Baring Foundation for funding this important work to empower communities across the UK to use human rights in their campaigning for social justice.

-For now, we look forward to the next phase of our Community Programme 2022-2025 where we will be co-designing a support solution alongside four more community and voluntary groups in order to help them address issues affecting them and the people they support.
+For now, we are continuing with the next phase of our Community Programme 2022-2025 as we co-design a support solution alongside four more community and voluntary groups in order to help them address issues affecting them and the people they support.

 Stay up-to-date